 - ½ cup fresh parsley coarsely chopped, for garnish

 - Parmesan cheese grated, for serving

 - Season chicken generously with some of the salt and pepper.
-In a large, heavy-bottomed pot over medium-high heat, saute chicken on both sides until golden (3-4 minutes on each side), transfer to a plate and set aside.
+In a large, heavy-bottomed pot over medium-high heat, sauté the chicken on both sides until golden (3-4 minutes on each side), transfer to a plate, and set aside.

 - In the oil remaining in the pot, fry the chicken sausage over medium-high heat until browned all around (about 5 minutes).
 Transfer to a plate and set aside.

 - Add chicken and sausage to the pot, gently submerging them in the sauce with the help of a cooking spoon.
-Bring to a bubble, then lower heat to maintain a low simmer.
-Cook, uncovered, until the sauce has thickened and the chicken is tender, and cooked through to an internal temperature of 165°F, about 45 minutes, stirring once or twice throughout the cooking process.
+Bring to a bubble, then lower the heat to maintain a low simmer.
+Cook uncovered until the sauce has thickened and the chicken is tender, and cooked through to an internal temperature of 165°F, about 45 minutes, stirring once or twice throughout the cooking process.

 - Season to taste with salt and pepper as desired.
 Stir in the parsley, and serve; scatter each plate with grated Parmesan.